 The main advantage of the Sine Burst is that it is performed on a vibration system, the same vibration system that performs other tests such as random and/or sine sweep vibration and shock testing.
 Further, test article sizes can be much larger and heavier than in a Centrifuge.
 Performing all dynamic tests on the same vibration system reduces test costs and time.

 High G Vibration Testing at 149 G rms.
 Random vibration testing of an electrical connector and backshell.

 ORION spacecraft connector and back shell assembly provided by HiRel Connectors and Kern Engineering

-The above animation illustrates a proprietary resonance plate the Experior dynamics team designed to amplify the PSD profile generated by the shaker armature and achieve G levels approaching 200 G rms.
+The above animation illustrates a proprietary resonance plate the Experior dynamics team designed to amplify the PSD profile generated by the vibration testing system armature and achieve High G levels approaching 200 G rms.

 Grace Beech is one of the project engineers at Experior Laboratories, primarily focused in Dynamics.
-She is responsible for most of the vibration and shock testing performed at Experior.
-Grace manages various aspects of the vibration test lab, including fixture design and evaluation, program management, testing capability evaluation, shaker troubleshooting and maintenance, and scheduling.
+She is responsible for most of the vibration testing and shock testing performed at Experior Labs.
+Grace manages various aspects of the vibration testing lab, including fixture design and evaluation, program management, vibration testing capability evaluation, shaker troubleshooting and maintenance, and scheduling.

-Gerrit Lane joined the Experior engineering team in 2015 and has since overseen the successful completion of over 150 environmental test programs.
-Specializing in dynamics testing and applications, Gerrit has helped bring Experior Laboratories’ pyroshock simulation setup online, and has designed several custom suites of standard fixtures for vibration and shock.
+Gerrit Lane joined the Experior Laboratories engineering team in 2015 and has since overseen the successful completion of over 150 environmental test programs.
+Specializing in dynamics testing and applications, Gerrit has led the design of Experior Laboratories’ pyroshock simulation test system (KIPS), and has designed several custom suites of standard fixtures for vibration testing and shock testing applications.